gremerritt/neural-net-OCR/README.md

 Note that because this project uses OpenMP, **this project will NOT compile with clang**.
 It will compile on OSX assuming you are using a true version of `gcc` (or some other OpenMP compatible compiler).

+Then in the project directory simply run

+    $ make

+to compile to project.

+## Running

+First, download the 4 MNIST training and testing data sets from [the MNIST website](http://yann.lecun.com/exdb/mnist/).
+Make sure they are in this project directory.

+By default the Neural Net will run with the following configuration

+    Total Layers:           4
+    Hidden Layers:          2
+    Inputs:                 784
+    Outputs:                10
+    Nodes in Hidden Layers: 60
+    Batch Size:             5
+    Learning Rate:          1.500000

+The number of hidden layers, nodes in the hidden layers, batch size, and learning rate are all configurable on the command line.

+    --hidden-layers=4 [or --hl=4]
+    --hidden-nodes=100 [or --hn=100]
+    --batch-size=10 [or --bs=10]
+    --learning-rate=1.2 [or --lr=1.2]

+To run the program in the project directory:

+    $ ./main [options]

 ## Parallelism
 This neural net uses training example parallelism (exemplar parallelism) to optimize performance.
 Parallelism is implemented with OpenMP.